 Overland from Tibet to Nepal

 There are two overland border crossings from Tibet into Nepal.
-The first and most common is the overland border crossing from Zhangmu, Tibet to Kodari, Nepal.
+The first and most common is the overland border crossing from Kyirong, Tibet to Rasuwagadhi, Nepal.
 Most travelers take this route starting from the Tibetan capital of Lhasa and go overland through Central Tibet and the Tibet-side Mt.
-Everest Base Camp before finishing at Kathmandu going through the Zhangmu-Kodari border crossing.
-Due to the April 2015 Nepal Earthquake, this border crossing is currently closed, but will reopen sometime in mid to late 2016.
+Everest Base Camp before finishing at Kathmandu going through the Kyirong border crossing.
+This border crossing was closed for 2 years, but reopened in August 2017.

 The other overland border crossing from Tibet to Nepal is near the far western Tibet small town of Khojarnath.
 From Khojarnath, Tibet, you will continue 8 kilometers to the small border village of Sher where you can cross into Nepal as long as you have all the valid permits required for this region.
 From the Tibet-Nepal border here, it is a 5 or 6 day trek to Simikot, Nepal.
 From Simikot, you can fly to Kathmandu via Nepalganj.